about the episode

 We are going to decode all of your traffic and we're going to figure out if people are trying to steal IP or personal information," or these type of things.

 Grant: The CASB space?

+John: Yeah, exactly.
 So what do people do?

 They get these lockdown machines and they can't even go to YouTube, or they can't even go to these other places.